aws-solutions-library-samples/guidance-for-self-healing-code-on-aws/README.md

 ## Running the Guidance

 Upon receiving a Python stack trace in your application's Amazon CloudWatch log group configured in Step 6, a pull request will be created in the source control system.
 Note that processing can take several minutes to complete.
-If you want a quick validation of the solutiong, you can inject an error into your existing application which can result in a python stack trace in your application's logs
+If you want a quick validation of the solution, you can inject an error into your existing application which can result in a python stack trace in your application's logs

 Example output pull request in Github: